MercadoLibre (MELI)

 Competitors operating similar platforms include Amazon.com (NASDAQ:AMZN), Alibaba (NYSE:BABA), and eBay (NASDAQ:EBAY).

-Examining a company’s long-term performance can provide clues about its quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Over the last three years, MercadoLibre grew its sales at an incredible 41.3% compounded annual growth rate.
+Reviewing a company’s long-term sales performance reveals insights into its quality.
+Any business can put up a good quarter or two, but the best consistently grow over the long haul.
+Luckily, MercadoLibre’s sales grew at an incredible 39.4% compounded annual growth rate over the last three years.
 Its growth surpassed the average consumer internet company and shows its offerings resonate with customers, a great starting point for our analysis.

-Looking ahead, sell-side analysts expect revenue to grow 21.1% over the next 12 months, a deceleration versus the last three years.
-We still think its growth trajectory is attractive given its scale and indicates the market sees success for its products and services.
+Looking ahead, sell-side analysts expect revenue to grow 28.3% over the next 12 months, a deceleration versus the last three years.
+Still, this projection is eye-popping given its scale and indicates the market sees success for its products and services.

 6. Unique Active Buyers